 "Alpe d’Huez is widely underrated and has never been very trendy yet boasts charismatic skiing from village to village and from high above-treeline areas to sweet valleys."
 Nick Dalton, family ski expert

-Head up and there’s the big glacier where you can do the Sarenne, the longest run in the Alps (16km), and a black at that.
+• Head up to the big glacier where you can do the Sarenne, the longest run in the Alps (16km), and a black at that.
 Only the top section is demanding, but many children do tackle it, enjoying the seemingly endless sweep, uninterrupted by other runs, down through a long ravine.
 Meanwhile, if the kids are in ski school, expert parents can try the serious off-piste and steep, bumpy blacks down from the glacier.

-Take advantage of the fact that a 6/15-day Alpe d'Huez lift-pass allows you two days in Les Deux Alpes and a day each in the resorts of the Grande Galaxie (Serre Chevalier, Puy Saint Vincent, Montgenèvre and the Italian Milky Way), as well as covering the indoor/outdoor pool (with sauna and Jacuzzi), outdoor skating rink (open year-round) and one activity at the sports centre.
+• Take advantage of the fact that a 6/15-day Alpe d'Huez lift-pass allows you two days in Les Deux Alpes and a day each in the resorts of the Grande Galaxie (Serre Chevalier, Puy Saint Vincent, Montgenèvre and the Italian Milky Way), as well as covering the indoor/outdoor pool (with sauna and Jacuzzi), outdoor skating rink (open year-round) and one activity at the sports centre.

-In summer, try everything from archery, tennis and squash to mountain-biking, canyoning, via ferrata and glacier-walking.
+• In summer, try everything from archery, tennis and squash to mountain-biking, canyoning, via ferrata and glacier-walking.
 With younger kids, there's summer luge, horse-riding and gentle rambles or hikes along 230km of lovely marked trails, some alongside lakes where you can swim.
-Also in summer (June/July), you might catch part of the Tour de France – a stage finish of the classic bike race generally takes place here, with riders ascending those 21 hairpin bends!
+The area is pleasantly uncrowded even in high season (July and August).